 As our experts also mentioned, newer buildings with more amenities and perks such as snow removal, party rooms, security systems, classy common areas, parking can hike up the price.
 These, along with other features that older buildings may not have, can contribute to increased fees.

 The amenities your condo buildings offer will also be a key influencer of the extra monthly expenses.
-If you want a modern building with state of the art security, a parking garage, a pool, a workout room, and maybe even a theater or bowling alley, you can expect high condo fees in Toronto.
+If you want a modern building with state-of-the-art security, a parking garage, a pool, a workout room, and maybe even a theater or bowling alley, you can expect high condo fees in Ontario especially in Mississauga and Toronto.

 In Toronto, there is also something called a contingency fee or reserve fund that will add to the extra expenses per month, but more on that later.
 Our experts advise you to leave room in your budget to prepare for unexpected expenses just in case.